A COMMUNITY

 When I got home that night, I went straight to the bathroom and tried to scrub away the guilt and shame I felt.
 It did not work.
 I never told anyone about it because, again, I didn’t want anyone to get in trouble for trying to defend me.
 Legal recourse never crossed my mind.
 Again, I just considered it all par for the course.

 When I met my husband, Linwood, I thought he was my knight in shining armor.
 He was handsome, intelligent, gallant, chivalrous, generous, and so much fun.
 After two years I made him my manager.
 As artist/girlfriend and manager/boyfriend, our relationship was great for two years that was followed by a not-so-terrific one.
+In the midst of my trouble in paradise, I received a notice from my record company.
+For no apparent reason, they were not renewing my recording contract, which would expire at the end of the year.

 One night, at one of my shows, I had an accident onstage and woke up the next morning paralyzed from the waist down.
 I ended up in the hospital for spinal surgery.
 People were going around the record company saying, “The Queen is dead.”
 Was I simply a one-hit wonder with “Never Can Say Goodbye”?
 During the three-month hospital stay that followed, God got my attention.
 Gripped with fear of abandonment, physical handicap, and showbiz obscurity, I reached out to Him for help.